triplets.rdf_parser module

 data (pandas.DataFrame) – Triplet dataset containing RDF data.

-key_name (str) – The key to filter objects by (e.g., ‘GeneratingUnit.maxOperatingP’).
+key (str) – The key to filter objects by (e.g., ‘GeneratingUnit.maxOperatingP’).

 string_to_number (bool, optional) – If True, convert columns containing numbers to numeric types (default is True).